Program

 Read more...

-Unruly Knowledge: Rehearsing for Epistemic Restitution
+Rehearsing for Epistemic Restitution

 May 16-19, 2024 - The African Art Book Fair, Dakar

-This four-day program was developed by Amal Alhaag and Selene Wendt in collaboration with Pascale Obolo, Afrikadaa, and the African Art Book Fair and aimed to explore how artists, designers, thinkers, activists, and communities in Africa and its diasporas address the concept of epistemic restitution and the return of knowledge.
-The Unruly Knowledge sessions are conceived as a pluriversal call and response to the African Art Book Fair program.
+This four-day program was developed by Amal Alhaag and Selene Wendt in collaboration with Pascale Obolo, Afrikadaa, and the African Art Book Fair and aimed to explore how artists, designers, thinkers, activists, and communities in Africa and its diasporas address the concept of epistemic restitution, and the return of knowledge.
+The Unruly Knowledge sessions were conceived as a pluriversal call and response to the African Art Book Fair program.

 Read more...